benkroeger/ibm-connections-wikis/README.md

 ```
 ## Notes

-For the best performance and readability, it is recommended to use ```async``` module if creating connected API calls
+For the best performance and readability, it is recommended to use ```async``` module if creating connected API calls.

 ```js
 const async = require('async');